mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 polling protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
 Additionally, mongocryptd does not allow the ping command but does allow isMaster.

+Why not use `awaitedTimeMS` in the server response to calculate RTT in the streaming protocol?
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+One approach to calculating RTT in the streaming protocol would be to have the server return an ``awaitedTimeMS`` in its ``isMaster`` response.
+A driver could then determine the RTT by calculating the difference between the initial request, or last response, and the ``awaitedTimeMS``.

+We rejected this design because of a number of issue with the unreliability of clocks in distributed sytems.
+Clocks skew between local and remote system clocks.
+This approach mixes two notions of time: the local clock times the whole operation while the remote clock times the wait.
+This means that if these clocks tick at different rates, or there are anomalies like clock changes, you will get bad results.
+To make matters worse, you will be comparing times from multiple servers that could each have clocks ticking at different rates.
+This approach will bias toward servers with the fastest ticking clock, since it will seem like it spends the least time on the wire.

+Additionally, systems using NTP will experience clock "slew". ntpd "slews" time by up to 500 parts-per-million to have the local time gradually approach the "true" time without big jumps - over a 10 second window that means a 5ms difference.
+If both sides are slewing in opposite directions, that can result in an effective difference of 10ms.
+Both of these times are close enough to `localThresholdMS`_ to significantly affect which servers are viable in NEAREST calculations.

+Ensuring that all measurements use the same clock obviates the need for a more complicated solution, and mitigates the above mentioned concerns.

 Why don't clients mark a server unknown when an RTT command fails?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''